tobiasjcat/WildBeyond/health.md

 - A recipe for mock-human meat
 -- Mostly cave-fisher meat.
 - Bag of holding, with glitter
-- Impressive balloon octopus from Thaco (given to Oroonoko)
-- DVD of mulan rogue, go-go boots and fishnets (traded the fishnets for a set of swamp stilts)
 - 4x prize token
 - A cookie cutter shaped like a unicorn.
 - 1 set of false wooden teeth
 - 6x weird teeth
 - Pixie dust.
 One minute of limited flying.
-- Witchlight branded wine (traded away for 6 weird teeth)
-- Cuddly spider of spiderclimb
 - Wizard puppet of minor illusion 2x
 - Bells
 - Scatterleaf tea